-7. Click Show advanced option if you want to enable Verify checksum of in-file delta files.
+7. Click Show advanced option if you would like to enable Verify checksum of in-file delta files during restore.

-- 8. Click Next to proceed. - 9.
-This step applies only for restoring to Alternate location.
-For restoring to Original location, skip to step 10. - i.
+- 8. This step applies only for restoring to Alternate location.
+For restoring to Original location, skip to step 9. - i.
 Enter the VMware host and access information of where you would like the VM to be restored to. - For restoration to another VMware host (ESXi server), select Version VMware ESXi 5.5 / 6 / 6.5 / 6.7 / 7.0, then enter the Password of the root account, Host, Port and SSH Port of the new / original host.